andrew-woosnam/steel-plants-flask-api/README.md

    POSTGRES_DB=<your_db_name>
    ```

 3. **Save the .env file**.
-These variables will be used to configure the postgreSQL database when the container is created.
+These variables will be used to configure & connect to the postgreSQL database.

 ## Usage